 What Finishes Can You Put on Vietnamese Lacquerware Pieces?

-There are many types of finishes that you can put on a lacquer piece, such as you can paint the piece one color and have a very smooth, clean surface.
+There are many types of finishes that you can put on a lacquer piece, such as you can paint the piece one color and having a very smooth, clean surface.
 Or you can build up the surface to give it some dimension and texture.

-The beauty of the Vietnamese lacquer is its lasting finish and color possibilities.
-There are so many different ways we can use the lacquer technique and materials to create new and exciting finishes.
 The skillset is all there as the Vietnamese have produced lacquer for so many years.
 At Mondoro, we work with these small but highly skilled artisan producers to help direct them by introducing trend-worthy colors and finishes.

 Is Vietnamese Lacquerware Durable?